Barbara Liskov: Recognition and awards

 In 2004, Barbara Liskov won the John von Neumann Medal for "fundamental contributions to programming languages, programming methodology, and distributed systems".
 On 19 November 2005, Barbara Liskov and Donald E. Knuth were awarded ETH Honorary Doctorates.
 Liskov and Knuth were also featured in the ETH Zurich Distinguished Colloquium Series.
 She was awarded a Doctorate Honoris Causa by the University of Lugano in 2011 and by Universidad Politécnica de Madrid in 2018.

 Liskov received the 2008 Turing Award from the ACM in March 2009, for her work in the design of programming languages and software methodology that led to the development of object-oriented programming.
 Specifically, Liskov developed two programming languages, CLU in the 1970s and Argus in the 1980s.
 The ACM cited her contributions to the practical and theoretical foundations of "programming language and system design, especially related to data abstraction, fault tolerance, and distributed computing".
 In 2012 she was inducted into the National Inventors Hall of Fame.

+In 2023 Liskov was awarded the Benjamin Franklin Medal from the Franklin Institute for "seminal contributions to computer programming languages and methodology, enabling the implementation of reliable, reusable programs".